aman-saha/hate-speech-detection/initial datasets/README.md

 `tweet`: the tweet, in textual form

-`clean_tweet`: the text of the tweet after removing punctiation and coverting to lower-case
+`clean_tweet`: the text of the tweet after removing punctuation and converting to lower-case

 ## Data Citation
 The dataset mentioned above was obtained from: